Hayflick limit: Experiment and discovery

 Hayflick first became suspicious of Carrel's claims while working in a lab at the Wistar Institute.
 Hayflick noticed that one of his cultures of embryonic human fibroblasts had developed an unusual appearance and that cell division had slowed.
 Initially, he brushed this aside as an anomaly caused by contamination or technical error.
 However, he later observed other cell cultures exhibiting similar manifestations.
 Hayflick checked his research notebook and was surprised to find that the atypical cell cultures had all been cultured to approximately their 40th doubling while younger cultures never exhibited the same problems.
-Furthermore, conditions were similar between the younger and older cultures he observed — same culture medium, culture containers, and technician.
+Furthermore, conditions were similar between the younger and older cultures he observed—same culture medium, culture containers, and technician.
 This led him to doubt that the manifestations were due to contamination or technical error.

 Hayflick next set out to prove that the cessation of normal cell replicative capacity that he observed was not the result of viral contamination, poor culture conditions or some unknown artifact.
 Hayflick teamed with Paul Moorhead for the definitive experiment to eliminate these as causative factors.
 As a skilled cytogeneticist, Moorhead was able to distinguish between male and female cells in culture.
 The experiment proceeded as follows: Hayflick mixed equal numbers of normal human male fibroblasts that had divided many times (cells at the 40th population doubling) with female fibroblasts that had divided fewer times (cells at the 15th population doubling).
 Unmixed cell populations were kept as controls.
 After 20 doublings of the mixed culture, only female cells remained.
 Cell division ceased in the unmixed control cultures at the anticipated times; when the male control culture stopped dividing, only female cells remained in the mixed culture.
 This suggested that technical errors or contaminating viruses were unlikely explanations as to why cell division ceased in the older cells, and proved that unless the virus or artifact could distinguish between male and female cells (which it could not) then the cessation of normal cell replication was governed by an internal counting mechanism.

 These results disproved Carrel's immortality claims and established the Hayflick limit as a credible biological theory.
 Unlike Carrel's experiment, Hayflick's have been successfully repeated by other scientists.

-However, L. Franks and others (Loo et al. 1987; Nooden and Tompson 1995; Frolkis 1988a), have shown that the number of cell divisions can be considerably greater than that stipulated by the Hayflick limit, having practically no limit at all.